sawankumawat/check_k892/macro/distribution_fits/README_likelihood_test.md

-# Likelihood Test Implementation Guide: Calculating Δ(–2 log L)
+# Likelihood Test Implementation Guide: Calculating Δ(–2 log L) and Likelihood Profiles

 ## Overview

 The likelihood test is a statistical method to determine the significance of a signal (e.g., a resonance) by comparing nested models.
 In glueball analysis, this helps quantify how statistically significant each resonance is.
+Additionally, likelihood profiles provide detailed information about parameter uncertainties and confidence intervals.

 ## The Theory